XaviACLM/tatoebator/readme_assets/STRUCTURE.md

 The sentence repository in itself doesn't do anything very complicated - it manages some settings on the database and SP, but apart from that it just runs the two-step process described above while interpreting instructions from the queries it receives (`produce_new`, `ensure_audio`, etc.) to decide which internal subsystems to fire up.

-Before we go into detail about these subsystems, it is useful to briefly explain one of the more fundamental capabilities of Tatoebator:
+Before we go into detail about these subsystems, it is useful to briefly explain one of the more fundamental capabilities of Tansō:

 ## Japanese Language Processing